yozlabs/cra/README.md

 - `duration` is the total duration of the initial mint auction in blocks
 - `stepDuration` is how many blocks make up a step / phase of the auction (i.e. how frequently to update the mint price)

+**Yoz Labs is not liable for any outcomes as a result of using NZA.
+DYOR.**

 ## Getting Started

 Clone the repository with: